deebtarmizi104/Basic-Laravel-8.x-with-Eloquent-ORM-and-Query-Builder/README.md

   * One to One Relationships
   * Modify Data
   * Data with Image
+  * Image Insertion
+  * Modifying Data with and without Image
 - Managing Database using Query Builder
   * Read Data
   * Insert Data